miohtama/how-to-hire-developers/README.md

 # Business talk

+## CTO reach out

+If you are a talented developer and manager yourself, you are active in the developer community forums.
+You have audience and followship.
+This makes it easy to reach out for potential offerors how can provide candidates for the work.
+You can find and judge potential candidates yourself, you do not need to rely external help.
+Your incentives to hire are aligned with the business.

 ## Types of offerors

 When you hiring contractors or employees, you can source developers primarily three ways